QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

 A borrow operation is a temporary move operation, introduced by the 'Borrow attribute.
-Borrowing is always scoped, it starts on the initial introduction of the 'Borrow up until the end of the scope of the reference receiving the borrow (which could be a variable, a parameter or a temporary value).
+Borrowing is always scoped, it starts on the initial introduction of the 'Borrow call up until the end of the scope of the reference receiving the borrow (which could be a variable, a parameter or a temporary value).
 Is is equivalent to doing a 'Move in one direction, then on the other at the end of said scope.
-An additional constraint is that a borrow operation is always constant.
 For example, in the context of a local constant:

 ```Ada
    type Handle is new Integer;